Liberia–United States relations: USAID

 The United States Agency for International Development (USAID) implements the U.S. Government's development assistance program.
 USAID's post-conflict rebuilding strategy focuses on reintegration and is increasingly moving towards a longer-term development focus.
 Rehabilitation efforts include national and community infrastructure projects, such as building roads, refurbishing government buildings, and training Liberians in vocational skills.
 USAID also funds basic education programs, improving education for children, focusing on girls, and training teachers.
 In the health area, USAID programs include primary health care clinics, HIV/AIDS prevention, and a large malaria program.
 USAID supports rule of law programs, establishing legal aid clinics and victim abuse centers, training judges and lawyers, community peace building and reconciliation efforts, and anti-corruption projects to promote transparency and accountability in public sector entities.
 USAID is also providing support to strengthen the legislature and other political processes.
 USAID is strengthening civil society's role in delivering services and advocating good governance.
 Total USAID funding program for these programs in FY 2007 was $65.9 million.

 In 2009, a 17.5 million dollar contract was offered to Liberia with the International Foundation for Electoral Systems as the conduit.
 This money was meant to support the 2011 general elections and 2014 Senate elections.

+Millennium Challenge Corporation’s (MCC)

+On December 18, during its quarterly meeting, the Millennium Challenge Corporation (MCC) Board of Directors designated Liberia as newly eligible to develop a compact.
+This decision acknowledges Liberia’s significant progress in improving its performance on the MCC scorecard and its dedication to advancing key economic and democratic governance reforms.
+Additionally, the Board explored new opportunities introduced by the Millennium Challenge Corporation Candidate Country Reform Act.